 For example, I used the following for my book because I have comic graphics, and I wrote the story based on my version of a fairy tale:

 - Juvenile Fiction > Fairy Tales & Folklore > Adaptations

 Since we’re discussing books for children, I assume you don’t have any language or situations that are inappropriate for children under 18.
 Click “No” in this case.

 Step 2: The Paperback Content

 Get a Free ISBN

 This is easy.
-Just select this option and one will be generated for you and placed on the back cover of your book.
+Just select this option, and one will be generated for you and placed on the back cover of your book.
 It will also show you what your ISBN number is.
-Before you go to the next step, copy and paste your number to the copyright page of your book’s manuscript.
-See my sample shown earlier above.
+Before you go to the next step, copy and paste your ISBN to the copyright page of your book’s manuscript.
+See my sample shown earlier.

 There are four print options you need to specify: